magland/mountainlab_devel/README.txt

-templates.mda: the templates for each spike type primary_channels.mda: the primary channels for each spike template spikespy.raw.* folder: a temporary folder created by the spikespy viewer
+templates.mda: the templates for each spike type primary_channels.mda: the primary channels for each spike template spikespy.raw.* folder: a temporary folder created by the spikespy viewer cross_correlograms.mda: data for the cross-correlograms -- see example1_view_cross_correlograms.m